titanicsend/LXStudio-TE/resources/docs/ShaderFramework.md

 //...or...
 #include <library/file.fs>// prefixes with default resource path

-// Use the automatic wrapper for ths shader.
+// Use the automatic wrapper for this shader.
 Recommended, but only required if you
 // use no other configuration pragmas.
 #pragma auto